mz0in/coolify-docs/installation.md

 We recommend [Hetzner](https://hetzner.cloud/?ref=VBVO47VycYLt) **(referral link!)**.
 They have very cheap but super powerful servers, in EU and US.
 :::

-## Required Server Resources
+## Required Resources

-Minimum required resources for Coolify:
+For Coolify:
 - 2 CPUs
 - 2 GBs memory
 - 30+ GB of storage for the images.

-It could run on smaller servers as well, but not recommended.

-Based on what you would like to host additional resources (CPU, memory, disk) are needed.
+For deployed resources:

 Self-hosting could be heavy if you would like to run a lot of things.